-It is the policy of the school that all tuition and fees are due and payable on the first day of attendance.
+It is the policy of the school that four months of tuition and fees are due and payable on the first day of attendance.
 Students must make other payment arrangements in advance of the first day of class with school officials.
+Once 50 percent of the program has been offered, the remainder of the tuition and fees are due.

 The school accepts payments in cash, check, MasterCard, and Visa.
 Prices are subject to change.